 - For more information read brochure here.

-- Contact: Lauren Owens, Assistant Director for International Programs or Amanda Aronoff, Associate Director of Cross-Disciplinary Programs
+- Contact: Lauren Owens, Assistant Director for International Affairs or Amanda Aronoff, Associate Director of Cross-Disciplinary Programs

 * The French title for the degree program is “Master – Droit et globalisation économique.”